nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 There are a lot of excellent reasons to create an online course.
 Some of the most prevalent include:

-- **Having a Massive Impact:** An online course allows you to potentially reach more students in a month than many full-time school or university teachers encounter in a lifetime.
-This kind of leverage is incredibly powerful and can really allow you to spread your message.
+- **Having a Massive Impact:** Online learning is booming.
+An online course allows you to potentially reach more students in a month than many full-time school or university teachers encounter in a lifetime.
+This kind of leverage is incredibly powerful and can really allow you to spread your message to a lot of people.
 Famous online courses such as Dr Barbera Oakley's ["Learning How to Learn"](https://www.coursera.org/learn/learning-how-to-learn) have more than 2 million students enrolled.
 ![alt text](../assets/learning_how_to_learn.png "how much impact online courses can have")

 - **Generating [Passive Income](https://en.wikipedia.org/wiki/Passive_income)**.
-Because online courses tend to have a higher price point than ebooks, and don't require large traffic volumes like adverts to make meaningful income, many entrepreneurs find them highly effective.
+Because online courses tend to have a higher price point than ebooks, and don't require large traffic volumes like adverts to make meaningful income, many entrepreneurs find them highly effective as a way to make money.
-- **Building A New Career.** Some course authors decide to make a full-time career out of course creation - naturally this takes time, but once a critical mass of courses and students is reached an author can switch from "side hustle" to "full time gig" should they wish to.
+- **Building A New Career.** Some course authors decide to make a full-time career in online education through by growing their course online business.
+Naturally this takes time and hard work, but once a critical mass of courses and students is reached an author can switch from "side hustle" to
+"full time gig" should they wish to.
 - **Bundling With Other Services:** For some authors, their course is part of a package of services they offer, which might also include consulting, coaching and mentoring.